ibm-cloud-docs/EventStreams/mirroring.md

 `.*` | Mirror all source topics.
 {: caption="Table 5.
 Example patterns" caption-side="bottom"}

 When using the CLI, the patterns are given as a comma-separated list.
-For example the following will select all topics whose name has the prefix `accounting` or `hr`.
+For example, the following command will select all topics whose name has the prefix `accounting` or `hr`.

 ```sh
 ibmcloud es mirroring-topic-selection-set --select '^accounting.*,^hr.*'
 ```

-The following shows how to make the same selection by using the Administration REST API.
+The following command shows how to make the same selection by using the Administration REST API.
 The patterns are in the form of a JSON array named `"includes"`.

 ```sh
 curl -s -X POST -H "Content-Type: application/json" -H "Authorization: <bearer token>" <admin url>/admin/mirroring/topic-selection -d '{"includes":["^accounting.*", "^hr.*"]}'